thombashi/pingparsing/README.rst

                             unit.
 Attempt to send packets with milliseconds granularity in default.
 If the system does not support timeout in milliseconds, round up as seconds.
 Use system default if not specified.
-This option wll ignored if the system does not support timeout itself.
+This option will be ignored if the system does not support timeout itself.
                             See also ping(8) [-W timeout] option description.
                             note: meaning of the 'timeout' may differ system to